-In addition to the eight vessels on charter to Golden Ocean Charterer, we also have 22 container vessels, three car carriers, seven Suezmax tankers and six product tankers employed on time charters, and one Suezmax tanker, two chemical tankers, seven dry bulk carriers and one container vessel employed in the spot or short term time charter market.
+In addition to the eight vessels on charter to Golden Ocean Charterer, we also have 23 container vessels, six car carriers, seven Suezmax tankers and six product tankers employed on time charters, and seven dry bulk carriers trading in the spot or shortterm time charter market.
 We have outsourced the technical management for these vessels and we pay operating expenses for the vessels as they are incurred.
 Operating expenses include mainly crew costs, repairs and maintenance, spares and supplies, insurance, management fees and drydocking.
 The remaining vessels we own that have charters attached to them are employed on bareboat charters, where the charterer pays all operating expenses, including maintenance, drydocking and insurance.

 In addition, we have engaged Odfjell for the operational management of our two drilling rigs, Linus and Hercules.
-We pay Odfjell a management fee and provide funding for the rig's running costs as they are incurred.
+We pay Odfjell a management fee and provide funding for the rigs' running costs as they are incurred.